 in Garden City, New York.

-Waldorf faculties can resort to many ploys to convey Anthroposophical doctrines to their students without literally, explicitly teaching the students Anthroposophy.
+Waldorf faculties can employ many strategems to convey Anthroposophical attitudes and perspectives to their students without expounding Anthroposophical doctrines as such.
 Consider the following:

 Like Charles Darwin, Rudolf Steiner said that life forms evolve.
 However, Steiner’s version of evolution is the opposite of Darwin’s.
 Darwin taught that humans evolved from animals; Steiner taught that animals evolved from humans.
 [See “Evolution, Anyone?”]
 This presents a challenge for biology teachers at Waldorf schools.
-Should they teach Darwinian evolution or Steinerian evolution?
-By and large, they accept Steiner’s doctrines — that’s why most of them are Waldorf teachers.
-They consider Steiner’s version to be the truth, and as conscientious educators they want to convey the truth to their students.
+If they touch on the subject of evolution, should they teach Darwinian evolution or Steinerian evolution?
+By and large, they accept Steiner’s doctrines.
+They consider Steiner’s version of evolution to be the truth, and as conscientious educators they want to convey the truth to their students.
 But if they teach the students that animals evolved from humans, they will be teaching Anthroposophy (and quite possibly stirring up a ruckus as a result).

 That last is what happened at the Waldorf school I attended.
 Steiner's backward conception of evolution was not taught, technically.
 We were not told, in class, that animals evolved from humans.
-But the headmaster of the school affirmed backward evolution one afternoon in an assembly attended by all the students in the upper four grades.
+But the headmaster of the school affirmed backward evolution one afternoon in an assembly attended by all the students in the upper four grades — the high school.
 He did not, technically, teach us Anthroposophy that afternoon, but the difference was so slight as to be negligible.
-The chief authority figure in the school — neither naming Steiner nor uttering the word “Anthroposophy” — told us, one and all, that animals evolved from humans.
-I can also report that, when one student expressed some doubts about backward evolution, the headmaster called the student into his office afterwards and again laid out the doctrine of backward evolution.
+The chief authority figure in the school told us, one and all, that animals evolved from humans.
+He did this without mentioning Steiner or uttering the word “Anthroposophy,” but he boldly, openly did it.
+I can also report that, when one student expressed some doubts about backward evolution, the headmaster called the student into his office after the assembly and again laid out the doctrine of backward evolution.
 I know.
 I was the student.
-And the point is this: Although our headmaster — John Fentress Gardner — did not, technically, teach us backward evolution in class, he was so committed to the doctrine that he voiced it before the entire high school, risking the possibility that scandalized parents would learn what he had said.
+And the point is this: Although our headmaster — John Fentress Gardner — did not, technically, teach us backward evolution as part of our class work, he was so committed to the doctrine that he voiced it before the entire high school, risking the possibility that scandalized parents would learn what he had said.
 And he was so committed to the doctrine that he gave a doubting student a full half-hour out of his busy schedule to repeat and press the lesson.

 Waldorf schools usually do not teach Anthroposophical doctrines, as such, to their students.
 Yet they often find ways to lead the students toward what they think is the truth — i.e., Anthroposophy.
 Thus many kids graduate from Waldorf schools unsure what Anthroposophy is, exactly, yet carrying within their minds and hearts many Anthroposophical concepts, beliefs, and attitudes.